HearIT/plugin-sample/README.md

 # Build instructions

 ## Pre-requisites
   a.
-Maven installed and configured (`mvn` must be accessible from)
+Maven must be installed and configured
   b.
-Java 7
+Java 7 must be installed
   c.
 Android Studio 1.0 or newer

 ## Build project

 The first time you build this sample, you need to install the dependencies in your local maven repository.
 In order to install them go to project root directory and run: